0age/AttributeRegistry/EIP-###.md

 _**NOTE**_: This function MUST revert if a directly preceding or subsequent function call to `hasAttribute` with identical `account` and `attributeTypeID` parameters would return false.

-_**NOTE**_: This function MUST return two equal values when performing two consecutive function calls with identical `account` and `attributeTypeID` parameters, regardless of either caller's address or any other factors.
-In other words, variability of the function output is derived entirely from the storage state and the two designated parameters.
+_**NOTE**_: This function MUST return two equal values when performing two directly consecutive function calls with identical `account` and `attributeTypeID` parameters, regardless of differences in the caller's address, the transaction origin, or other out-of-band information.

 #### `countAttributeTypes` function
 ```